|

 with TL, and can be called without arguments for that

 purpose.
-Author information is used by cover sheets, MT
+Author information is used by cover pages, MT

 memoranda, and SG.
 Further arguments comprise initials,